functorz-tech/momen_doc/buildUI/select-view.md

 #### Output Configuration

-The result of the selection of a view can be bound to a component to display or to insert or update a data table by modifying the table data behavior.
+The result of the selection of a view can be bound to a component to display or to insert or update a data table by modifying the table data action.
 In order to accurately locate its data, it is recommended to rename the Select View component

 **Single Select**